laravel/jetstream-docs/1.x/features/api.md

 When a user makes a request to a route within your `routes/web.php` file, the request will typically be authenticated by Sanctum through a cookie based `web` guard.
 Since the user is making a first-party request through the application UI in this scenario, the `tokenCan` method will always return `true`.

-At first, this may seem strange; however, it is convenient to be able to always assume an API token is available and can be inspected via the `tokenCan` method.
+At first, this behavior may seem strange; however, it is convenient to be able to always assume an API token is available and can be inspected via the `tokenCan` method.
 This means that within your application's authorizations policies you may always call this method without fear that there is no token associated with the request.

 ## Disabling API Support